 Annual charges: This is an annual charge which covers the cost of investing the fund itself and usually ranges from 0.5% to 1%.

-Performance fees: Some investment trusts levy performance fees when the trust outperforms a particular benchmark, for example; if a trust doubled in value then an extra fee could be charged, if it did not reach that level then it would not be applied.
+Performance fees: Some investment trusts levy performance fees when the trust outperforms a particular benchmark, for example, if a trust doubled in value then an extra fee could be charged, if it did not reach that level then it would not be applied.

 Flat rates: Some investment trusts now levy flat rates rather than % fees; if you have a large amount to invest this can be more cost effective.

+Dividends and profits from your investment trust are taxable.
 Dividends are payments made by companies to their shareholders and are treated as a type of income.

 Profits made from investment trusts are subject to normal Capital Gains Tax rules.